 MP for Belfast South and Mid Down

-She has 100% party loyalty with no rebel votes and a voting attendance of 32% (slightly below the party average of 34%).
-Her record shows support for NHS funding and Universal Credit, and consistent opposition to tighter immigration controls, stricter asylum policies, and the Rwanda deportation scheme.
-Her record on other issues is mixed, including on trade union powers and bus services regulation, and she has generally voted against transgender rights.
+She has 100% party loyalty and a voting attendance of 31% (slightly below the party average of 34%), with no rebel votes.
+She has generally voted for Universal Credit, while generally voting against tighter immigration controls, the asylum system, VAT changes, and the Rwanda deportation scheme.
+Her positions on regulation and rights are mixed, but she has generally voted against transgender rights and protest rights, as well as against stricter prison sentencing.

 Generated 21 February 2026